We have represented numerous client in court:

 WhatsApp is a free-for-use smartphone application owned by Facebook Inc which provides online instant communication tool that allows users to send text messages, images, and other file types like document, audio, video and etc.

-In Malaysia, two cases have particularly touched on the admissibility and applicability of WhatsApp messages in civil proceedings.
+In Malaysia, two cases have particularly touched on the admissibility and applicability of WhatsApp messaging in civil proceedings.

 This 2017 case demonstrates that a valid and enforceable agreement can be made via WhatsApp.